snyball/spaik/README.md

 ### The `html` macro

-If you really wanted to, you could use SPAIK as an html templating language.
+Because of how easy it is to create new syntax constructs in LISPs, you can use SPAIK as a rudimentary html templating engine.

 ``` common-lisp
 (load html)